-The Bulldog is a medium size which is native to England.
+The Bulldog is a medium-size, which is native to England.
 It’s much different today than their ancestors.
 This breed was derived from the Mastiff-type dogs, and it was developed entirely in England.
-It’s originally used in the market for the cattle drive, and it was used to compete bull baiting called a bloody game.
-The English Bulldog has been a popular breed since the late 1800’s and was Initially bred for ferocity and courage.
+It’s originally used in the cattle drive market, and it was used to compete bull baiting called a bloody game.
+The English Bulldog has been a popular breed since the late 1800s and was Initially bred for ferocity and courage.

-The Bulldog is a popular dog in the U.S. English bulldog seems to have originated in the British Isles sometime prior to the 13th century.
-Today, the English bulldog makes a fine family pet.
-The AKC recognizes the breed simply as the bulldog.
+The Bulldog is a popular dog in the U.S. English bulldog seems to have originated in the British Isles sometime before the 13th century.
+Today, the English Bulldog makes a good family pet.
+The AKC recognizes the breed simply as the Bulldog.
 View more history.

 In 1864, the first Bulldog breed club was formed by a man named R.S.
 Rockstro.
 And in 1875, another Bulldog club was founded, and it developed a breed standard that was similar to the Philo-Kuon.
 This breed club is still in existence.
 The American Kennel Club recognized the Bulldog in 1890.
 During the 1940s and 1950s, the Bulldogs were close to the top 10 breeds in popularity.